Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Trending Regime (ADX > 25, ATR expanding)

 Trend-following is the primary edge.
-Momentum continues.
 Pullbacks to the 21 EMA are buying opportunities, not reversals to fade.
-Breakouts from consolidation patterns follow through.
 This is where you deploy Donchian channel breakouts, MA crossovers, and parabolic SAR trailing approaches.

-Key discipline in trending regimes: if ADX is above 30 and price pulls back to the 21 EMA, that's an entry — not a warning sign.
-Hesitation in a trending regime is as costly as aggression in a ranging regime.
+Key discipline: if ADX is above 30 and price pulls back to the 21 EMA, that's an entry — not a warning sign.
+Hesitation in a trending regime is as costly as aggression in a ranging one.

 High Volatility Regime (ATR > 75th percentile)

-High volatility requires strategy modifications, not strategy switching.
-Reduce position size 30-50%.
-Widen stops to 3-4x ATR instead of 2-2.5x.
+High volatility requires strategy modifications, not switching.
+Reduce size 30-50%.
+Widen stops to 3-4x ATR.
 Avoid mean-reversion in the first 5 minutes of a volatility spike — excursions exceed normal Bollinger Band parameters by 2-3x.

 As @FatTails documented in the PositionSizer thread: "My initial risk is 2.5 times the 50-period ATR... strategies need to adapt the stop loss size to volatility."7 The principle applies continuously — your ATR multiplier for stops should scale with percentile rank, not stay fixed at 2.5x regardless of conditions.
 And